Oh. My. This challenge is the best event ever. Seriously.

 Let me just tell you- the problem-solving for the challenge was intense!

 Problems – and How They Were Solved

-Take a look at the photos below.
-On the left side of the collage you can see two teams that used way too much tape to hold craft sticks together.
+Take a look at the photos .
+On the left side of the collage you can see the teams in both photos used way too much tape to hold craft sticks together.
 This meant that when later teams arrived at those tables they were short on tape.
 Those teams resorted to taking tape off the craft sticks and using it in different places.

 The Real Beauty of This Challenge

 This was fascinating.
 As teams arrived at their next table I heard various exclamations about what was found.
 I heard, “What are we supposed to do with this?”
 And various other lines similar to that.

 But, they got busy anyway.
 Each team took ownership of the task even when the structure they found was in need of repairing first.
 They tried really hard to improve the structure and complete whatever task they had before them.

 Our discussion at the end of class was very interesting.
 We always have a sharing time and show our completed projects.
 The kids were really excited to see what happened to every single structure because they all had a hand in each one of them.
 We talked about how one team or another solved a particular problem that might have been found at certain tables.